EPS

 2. The age of retirement is 58 years.

-3. Member can also withdraw his/her EPS at a reduced rate from the age of 50 years
+3. Member can also withdraw his/her EPS at a reduced rate from the age of 50 years.

-4. If an employee has completed less than 10 years of service. but more than 6 months’ service, then he/she can withdraw the EPS amount on being unemployed for more than two months
+4. If an employee has completed less than 10 years of service.
+But more than 6 months’ service, then he/she can withdraw the EPS amount on being unemployed for more than two months.

 5. If any employee becomes disabled totally and permanently, then he/she is entitled to a monthly pension irrespective of the fact that he has not served the pensionable service period and is payable for his lifetime.
 However, the member may have to undergo a medical examination to check whether he is unfit for the job that he was doing before becoming disabled.

-6. A member’s family also becomes eligible for Pension benefits in case of death of the member while in service.
+6. A member’s family also becomes eligible for Pension benefits in case of the death of the member while in service.

 How to Calculate Your Pension Under EPS